rumberomelo/microArq/README.md

 My intetion is to show other developer how they can a initial microservice archiecture.

-I am wait suggestions about how I can improve the initial Gateway microservice architecture.
+I am waitig suggestions about how I can improve the initial Gateway microservice architecture.